 All other park plots have a less protected status.
 They also tend to have low fences or no fences surrounding them.
-It requires a different level and kind of work.
+It requires a different level of work and commitment.

 Stewarding a Plot

-Garden stewards are those who have had tacit, grandfathered or overt permission in the past or who have been given permission in the present by a Park’s manager.
+Garden stewards are those who have had tacit, grandfathered and/or overt permission in the past or permission in the present by a Park’s manager.
 It is a very large commitment of time and energy.
 [All the volunteer stewards in this park are listed below].

 Stewarding means you keep garbage and weeds out [to the very best of your ability –given the current situation here and regular public use], trees and bushes pruned, plantings watered and tended on a regular, steady basis.
 We may be asked by the police, PEP or the Park’s Manager to prune or remove foliage to create sight lines into the park.
 This is important for the safety of the public.

 We advocate for organizations (or individuals who have the capability) to steward neglected plots.
 We try to invite only those who have shown ability and commitment to do that work.
 When we have such people/organizations we can have a lush garden (like the Betty Hubbard garden).